DETAILED ACTION

 Evans teaches methods of sequencing related to genetic variants using sequencing adaptors, with the goal of identifying sequencing errors (Abstract).
 The sample nucleic acid can be genomic DNA (paras.
 187, 657, 661, and 666; instant claim 60).
 The sequencing method involves sequencing amplified first and second strands of a duplex nucleic acid molecule, where said molecule is ligated to a sequencing adapter prior to being amplified (paras.
 9 and 20).
 The sequencing adapter is double-stranded, where each strand contains a molecular barcode region that is complementary to the corresponding region on the second strand (para.
 138 and Figure 1A, characters 10 and 10’).
 Evans notes that the molecular barcode can be a unique molecular identifier (para.
 5; instant claims 47 and 54).
 The sequencing adapter additionally comprises a duplex region on each strand, where the duplex regions are complementary to one another (para.
 138 and Figure 1A, characters 20 and 20’).
 These would correspond to the yoke regions of the instant claims.
 Non-complementary regions (reference characters 30 and 30’) are also included on the adapters (instant claim 52).
 As noted above, terminal adapter regions are considered inherent to the structure of an adapter, and so would be included at each end of the sequencing adapter (instant claim 51).
 The number of unique molecular identifiers used can be at least 8 and not more than 48 (para.
 140; instant claims 48-50).
 The edit distance between the two unique molecular identifiers can be 2 or more, which would equate to a Hamming distance of at least 2 (para.
 141; instant claim 59).

-Additionally, the sequence read processing method of Peng (which involves the trimming of the exogenous adapters containing the UMI and label sequences) allows for determination of sequencing and amplification errors, and provides many benefits as stated above that would be of interest to the ordinary artisan.
-Both Evans and Peng teach similar methods for determining consensus sequences by organizing reads via UMIs.
-However, by trimming exogenous sequences off of sequence reads, as is done in Peng, and then later appending the UMIs and labels onto their appropriate sequences, this leaves the reads with much less noise in the form of primer or other sequencing adapter sequences, and allows for the ignoring of errors that may occur in these trimmed sequences but are not relevant to the results.
+Additionally, both Evans and Viailly teach similar methods for organizing reads via UMIs.
+However, by trimming the common sequences and then extracting the UMIs, as is done in Viailly, and then later appending the UMIs onto their appropriate sequences, this also allows for the ignoring of errors that may occur in these trimmed/extracted sequences that are not relevant to the targeted sequencing results.
 MPEP 2143 I (A) states, “The rationale to support a conclusion that the claim would have been obvious is that all the claimed elements were known in the prior art and one skilled in the art could have combined the elements as claimed by known methods with no change in their respective functions, and the combination yielded nothing more than predictable results to one of ordinary skill in the art.”
-These processing methods of Peng still allow for the identification of variants via sequencing methods, and the combination of Evans in view of Peng would still result in the formation of consensus sequences while identifying sequence errors that can occur during amplification and sequencing, thereby producing predictable results.
-There would also be a reasonable expectation of success for the ordinary artisan as combining these methods would simply add an additional sequence to the adapters of Evans (whose generation is taught step-by-step in Peng), as well as add an additional downstream analyses to the method of Evans that would not affect the adapter design or the amplification and sequencing methodologies of the reference.
+The processing methods of Viailly described above still allow for the identification of variants via sequencing methods, as sequencing reads are aligned/compared to a reference sequence and then further analyzed, and once these alignments are made, the consensus sequence determinations described by Evans could be performed.
+Thus, the combination of Evans in view of Viailly would still result in the formation of consensus sequences while identifying sequence errors that can occur during amplification and sequencing, thereby producing predictable results.
+There would also be a reasonable expectation of success for the ordinary artisan as combining these methods would simply add additional downstream analyses to the method of Evans that would not affect the adapter design or the amplification and sequencing methodologies of the reference.

-Thus, claim 53 is prima facie obvious over Evans in view of Peng.
+Thus, claim 53 is prima facie obvious over Evans in view of Viailly.

 Zhao teaches methods for making and using UMIs to determine sequences of interest (Abstract).
 Zhao particularly focuses on non-random UMIs, which are predefined for a particular application, and rules can be used to generate particular UMI sequences, such as where the sequences can differ by a particular number of nucleotides (e.g. 2, 3, or 4; para.
 74).
 Zhao teaches that UMIs can be 5 base pairs long (para.
 324), and the references also provides examples of UMIs that are 6 and 7 nucleotides in length (paras.
 74 and Table 4).
 Many of the sequences in Table 4 comprise the claimed UMI sequences – for example, CTAAGGA, AAGGATG, GACAAC, CCGATA, TCGTGTG, ATTGTCG, and CTTGGC, where the bolded portions show the claimed UMI sequences.
 Thus, Zhao explicitly teaches utilizing 6 of the UMIs recited in the instant claims.
 It is noted that the instant claims state the UMIs may comprise the listed sequences, and so can include additional nucleotides.
 Zhao also teaches elsewhere in the reference that UMI sequences may be 5-7 nucleotides in length (para.
 77).
 Zhao further teaches additional selection criteria for the set of UMIs, including wherein the set of UMIs excludes sequences having three or more consecutive identical bases, excludes sequences having a combined number of guanine and cytosine bases smaller than 2 and larger than 4, excludes sequences having a same base at the last two positions, and excludes sequences having a thymine base at the last position (paras.
 16-19).
 Zhao further teaches that these UMIs are configured to identify individual nucleic acid molecules in a sample for multiplex massively parallel sequencing (para.
 4), and teaches that purposefully designed, non-random unique molecular identifiers allow for simpler manufacturing (para.
 168).

-Thus, claims 55-58 and 62-65 are prima facie obvious over Evans, in view of Peng, and further in view of Zhao.
+Thus, claims 55-58 and 62-65 are prima facie obvious over Evans, in view of Viailly, and further in view of Zhao.

 Conclusion